 - Prior coursework from other colleges and universities no matter how long ago you took your courses.

 - Professional or military trainings and certifications that are directly related to what you're studying.
 Also, there is no per-credit cost for the transfer credits you get this way, which can save you money.

 - Credit for basic training: All U.S. veterans and active duty service members receive 3-4 transfer credits for completing basic training.

 - Credit exams (CLEP, DANTES, AP and SAT ll exams)

 Prior Learning Portfolio

-Unique to the UWW Degree Completion Program, you will complete a prior learning portfolio as part of your program requirements.
+Unique to the UWW Interdisciplinary Studies program, you will complete a prior learning portfolio as part of your program requirements.
 The prior learning portfolio is a set of essays reflecting on your life and work experience, which will be evaluated and can be worth up to 30 UMass Amherst residence credits.
 You'll pay a fraction of the cost of online classes, which can mean a massive savings for you.